-Sethuraman and Selvaraju [1113] define a graph H to be a supersubdivision of a graph G, if every edge uv of G is replaced by $K{2,m}$ (m may vary for each edge) by identifying u and vwith the two vertices in $K{2,m}$ that form the partite set with exactly two members.
+Sethuraman and Selvaraju [1315] define a graph H to be a supersubdivision of a graph G, if every edge uv of G is replaced by $K{2,m}$ (m may vary for each edge) by identifying u and v with the two vertices in $K{2,m}$ that form the partite set with exactly two members.
 Sethuraman and Selvaraju prove that every supersubdivision of a path is graceful and every cycle has some supersubdivision that is graceful.
 They conjecture that every supersubdivision of a star is graceful and that paths and stars are the only graphs for which every supersubdivision is graceful.
-Barrientos [197] disproved this latter conjecture by proving that every supersubdivision of a ytrees is graceful (recall a y-tree is obtained from a path by appending an edge to a vertex of a path adjacent to an end point).
+Barrientos [230] disproved this latter conjecture by proving that every supersubdivision of a ytrees is graceful (recall a y-tree is obtained from a path by appending an edge to a vertex of a path adjacent to an end point).
 Barrientos asks if paths and y-trees are the only graphs for which every supersubdivision is graceful.
 This seems unlikely to be the case.
-The conjecture that every supersubdivision of a star is graceful was proved by Kathiresan and Amutha [661].
-In [1117] Sethuraman and Selvaraju prove that every connected graph has some supersubdivision that is graceful.
+The conjecture that every supersubdivision of a star is graceful was proved by Kathiresan and Amutha [772].
+In [1319] Sethuraman and Selvaraju prove that every connected graph has some supersubdivision that is graceful.
 They pose the question as to whether this result is valid for disconnected graphs.
-Barrientos and Barrientos [204] answered this question by proving that any disconnected graph has a supersubdivision that admits an α -labeling.
+Barrientos and Barrientos [237] answered this question by proving that any disconnected graph has a supersubdivision that admits an $\alpha$ -labeling.
 Sethuraman and Selvaraju also asked if there is any graph other than $K{2,m}$ that can be used to replace an edge of a connected graph to obtain a supersubdivision that is graceful.

-Barrientos and Barrientos [204] answered this question by proved that any graph obtained from $K{2,m}$ by attaching k pendant edges and n pendant edges to the vertices of its 2-element stable set can be used instead of $K{2,m}$ to produce an arbitrary supersubdivision that admits an α -labeling.
-K. Kathiresan and R. Sumathi [667] affirmatively answer the question posed by Sethuraman and Selvaraju in [1113] of whether there are graphs different from paths whose arbitrary supersubdivisions are graceful.
+Sethuraman and Selvaraju [1315] call superdivision graphs of G where every edge uv of G is replaced by $K{2,m}$ and m is fixed an arbitrary supersubdivision of G. Barrientos and Barrientos [237] answered the question of Sethuraman and Selvaraju by proved that any graph obtained from $K{2,m}$ by attaching k pendent edges and n pendent edges to the vertices of its 2-element stable set can be used instead of $K{2,m}$ to produce an arbitrary supersubdivision that admits an $\alpha$ -labeling.
+K. Kathiresan and R. Sumathi [778] affirmatively answer the question posed by Sethuraman and Selvaraju in [1315] of whether there are graphs different from paths whose arbitrary supersubdivisions are graceful.